Endeavor

 Series B in 2019

-Conekta is a developer of an online payment platform that enhances the security and efficiency of banking processes for financial institutions.
-The platform leverages artificial intelligence to integrate application programming interfaces, facilitating the processing of both online and offline payments.
-It enables financial institutions to analyze transaction behavior, helping to identify and mitigate fraudulent activities.
-Additionally, Conekta's services are PCI-DSS certified, ensuring that banking and financial information is encrypted and protected, which allows businesses to accept payments through various methods, including cards, cash, and bank transfers, in a straightforward and secure manner.
+Conekta is a company that specializes in creating an online payment platform aimed at enhancing the security and efficiency of banking processes.
+Utilizing artificial intelligence, Conekta's platform integrates application programming interfaces to facilitate both online and offline payment transactions.
+This technology enables financial institutions to analyze transaction behavior, helping to identify and mitigate fraudulent activities.
+Additionally, Conekta's services are designed to be PCI-DSS certified, ensuring that banking and financial information is encrypted and safeguarded.
+By providing a secure environment for processing payments through various methods such as cards, cash, or bank transfers, Conekta allows businesses to accept payments simply and safely.

 Satispay